All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 5. If traveling to countries with strict pharmaceutical import laws (such as certain Middle Eastern or East Asian countries), contact that country's embassy or consulate for guidance

-In most Western countries, traveling with a small supply of a prescribed injectable medication for personal use is not an issue.
-However, it is always better to check in advance than to deal with a problem at customs.
+In most Western countries, traveling with a small supply of a prescribed injectable medication for personal use isn't an issue.
+But it's always better to check in advance than to deal with a problem at customs.

 What If Your Trip Is Longer Than Your Current Supply?

-If you are planning an extended trip, coordinate with your physician at FormBlends before you leave.
+If you're planning an extended trip, coordinate with your physician at FormBlends before you leave.
 We can adjust your supply to cover the full duration of your travel, or we may be able to arrange shipping to your destination within the United States.

 For very long trips, another option is to bring unreconstituted TB-500 vials, which have a much longer shelf life without refrigeration.
 You can then mix individual vials as needed during your trip, provided you also pack bacteriostatic water and the necessary supplies.